-As explained earlier it is estimated that in Australia there are over 20,000 sporting organisations and clubs that may be potentially eligible to access Charitable status under this proposal.
+As explained earlier according to the Australian Sports Commission data it is estimated that there are over 70,000 sporting organisations and clubs in Australia.
+It is unlikely that this total number would be eligible to access Charitable status under this proposal.

 Australian sport comprises approximately:

 - 90 National Sporting Organisations

 - 700 State/Territory Sporting Organisations

-- 20,000 Community based Sporting Clubs
+- 50,000+ Community based Sporting Clubs and organisations

-For the sake of the following calculations let us use 20,000 as the total number of potentially eligible entities that may access Charitable status.
+For the sake of the following calculations let us use 50,000 as the total number of potentially eligible entities that may access Charitable status.

-The number of Sporting Organisations (SO's) that would ultimately access Charitable status would be much, much lower than 20,000 for a variety of reasons.
+The number of Sporting Organisations (SO's) that would ultimately access Charitable status would be much, much lower than 50,000 for a variety of reasons.
 Some are not eligible based on the definition of professional versus 'community' activity and many are just too small from a financial and personnel perspective to undertake the requirements for access and compliance.